-We all has trouble with intrinsic motivation every now and again.
+We all have trouble with intrinsic motivation every now and again.
 There is always some not so interesting task that needs doing that just isn’t inherently rewarding enough to feel worth our time to do.
 For people with ADHD, intrinsic motivation can be a lot tougher, and it can be difficult to find external motivation all the time.
 In part, this can bee due to the fact that the ADHD brain administers the reward neurotransmitter dopamine differently.

 How Gamification Helps